GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 As powerful as `less` can be, at some point it becomes impractical to use it to screen documents as even with the search tools we are retrieving too many search hits, or covering too much content to reasonably interpret it by eye.
 For such situations, we can use another command line tool to search through documents without opening them and report the matches directory to the terminal.
 This tool is called `grep`.

 `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern.
 We are going to work with one of the fastq files to practice using `grep` and to demonstrate some of the tool features.

 For these exercises we will searching some fastq files based on theri sequence content.
 As we are probably all aware, the four nucleotides that appear in DNA are abbreviated `A`, `C`, `T` and `G`.
-According to the IUPAC (International Union of Pure and Applied Chemistry) code, unknown nucleotides are represented with the letter `N` (a**N**y base).
+Using the [IUPAC](https://iupac.org/) code, unknown nucleotides are represented with the letter `N`.
 An `N` appearing in a sequencing file represents a position where the sequencing machine was not able to confidently determine the nucleotide in that position.

 We'll search for strings inside of our fastq files.
 Let's first make sure we are in the correct directory: